PeterMarshall29/book1/_sources/intro.md

 # Introduction to the C++ Programming Language

-This jupyter-book is intended to introduce the C++ language during the preliminary weeks of the Computational Physics (Part A) module at Loughbourough University.
+This Jupyter-book is intended to introduce the C++ language during the preliminary weeks of the Computational Physics (Part A) module at Loughborough University.

 The module will transition to working in Visual Studio in week 4.